 Winnie the Pooh, that huggable, loveable bear, is a toddler favorite.
 Sandwiched near the Splash Mountain entrance and the Hungry Bear Restaurant, it’s a perfect place to hang out while waiting for others to finish their rides.

-You climb aboard a beehive dripping with honey (yum!) and ride off into the Hundred-Acre Wood for four minutes of hijinks and fun.
+You climb aboard a beehive dripping with honey and ride off into the Hundred-Acre Wood for four minutes of hijinks and fun.

-Also, if you walk to the right of the exit you’ll find Pooh, Eeyore or Tigger.
-The meet and greet line isn’t as long as other areas, but if your toddler’s shy they can just happily wave to the Disney characters from the fence.
+Also, if you walk to the right of the exit you will often find Pooh, Eeyore or Tigger.
+The meet and greet line isn’t as long as some other areas.
+However, if your toddler’s shy they can just happily wave to the Disney characters from the fence.

 Walt Disney loved trains and was often found riding in the conductor’s seat.
-Sometimes the line can be long but if you walk pass the main car, you can usually find a seat in a car further down.
+Sometimes the line can be long but if you walk past the main car, you can usually find a seat in a car further down.

 The Enchanted Tiki Room

 Unless it’s August and 100 degrees outside, this attraction rarely has a long wait.
-You’re ushered into a small, air conditioned room filled with enchanted birds, plants, and tiki torches.
+You’re ushered into a small, air-conditioned room filled with enchanted birds, plants, and tiki torches.